sarguido/hands-on-analysis-python/README.md

 - when you register, it might give you a message that "we're at capacity for this plan" or something.
 Ignore it and click on the Wakari logo in the top left corner.
 - Then, click this link: https://www.wakari.io/sharing/bundle/sarguido89/hands_on_data_analysis
 - Click on "run/edit this notebook"
+- It's going to say "404: Not Found".
+That's okay!
+On the left, double click on "notebooks", and then on the notebook you want to open.
 - You should be good to go

 ### Option 4: Follow along on the web

 If none of these options work, or you just want to watch now and code later, you can follow along below.
 It's not interactive, but you'll be able to see what's happening.

-Pandas:
+- Pandas:
-Scikit-learn:
+- Scikit-learn:
-Matplotlib:
+- Matplotlib:
-Data analysis:
+- Data analysis: